 I’m professor emeritus of tropical silviculture at Viikki Tropical Resources Institute (VITRI), University of Helsinki, Finland.

 I’ve been involved in international work on tropical forestry, land use and sustainable development for more than 40 years.
-Prior to my current position, I was working as Director of the Environmental Services and Sustainable Use of Forests Program of Center for International Forestry Research (CIFOR, based in Indonesia) (2003-2010); Deputy Director General (vice rector) /Research Director of Centro Agronómico Tropical de Investigación y Enseñanza (CATIE, based in Costa Rica) (1996-2003); and earlier as the Director of The Finnish Research Program on Climate Change (1990-1995).
+I have worked as the Director of the Environmental Services and Sustainable Use of Forests Program of Center for International Forestry Research (CIFOR, based in Indonesia) (2003-2010); Deputy Director General (vice rector) /Research Director of Centro Agronómico Tropical de Investigación y Enseñanza (CATIE, based in Costa Rica) (1996-2003); and earlier Director of The Finnish Research Program on Climate Change (1990-1995).

 I’ve been involved in science policy dialogue on forests and climate change for more than 30 years, and I’ve been actively involved in the work of the Intergovernmental Panel on Climate Change (IPCC) since 1990 – recently as one of the Lead Authors of the IPCC Special Report on 1.5 degrees.
 I was member of the UNFCCC Adaptation Fund Board (2008-2017) and member of the Finnish Climate Panel (Suomen ilmastopaneeli) (2011-2019).